alrix/xmonad_macbook_air/README.md

 * xcalib - calibrage the colour of the screen

-* xmodmap - I have a UK keyboard which requires some tweaking to swap the grave and tilder keys
+* xmodmap - I have a UK keyboard which requires some tweaking to swap the grave and tilde keys